tatiana-perry/sdk-draft/checkoutsdk.md

 In your copy of Cornerstone update the theme files to match [this](#add robins app link here)

-We are going to remove the checkout.js (did you mean to write checkout.js file*?).
-We know the checkout location is working after being added to the app.js after rendering it in the console. (what exactly did we add in app.js?)
+We are going to remove the checkout.js file.
+We know the checkout location is working after being added to the app.js after rendering it in the console.

 In `package.json` we need to add `"react": "^16.0.0"` and `"react-dom": "^16.0.0"`.
 We also need to add `"babel-preset-react": "^6.24.1"`.
 [Babel](https://babeljs.io/) is a compiler that takes JSX and converts it into JavaScript for the browser.
 The Babel plugin is needed to support using JSX within React.